Extensive Home Recording Studio Equipment List

 Recording Systems

-You basically have two main options here - whether to use a computer based system or a digital multitrack system.
+You have two main options here – whether to use a computer-based system or a digital multitrack system.
 By far, most home recording studios, and even most professional ones, choose to go with computers.
-Given that most musicians already have a computer this is the most cost effective way to go.
+Given that most musicians already have a computer this is the most cost-effective way to go.

 Audio Interfaces

-There are also a number of factors that influence the sound quality and tone an audio interface produces, particularly the mic preamps and D/A & A/D converters it has.
-Generally speaking, the more you spend the better quality you'll get.
+There are a number of factors that influence the sound quality and tone of an audio interface.
+Particularly the microphone preamps and D/A & A/D converters.
+Generally speaking, the more you spend the better quality you’ll get.

 For more information see our guide to the best cheap audio interfaces with 2 channels.